(a repost but doing again this Christmas)

 After being around the homeless, reading books such as Revolution in World Missions, Radical, and Kisses from Katie, materialism has taken a back seat for me.
 For over a year, closer to two, the Lord has been laying it on my heart to live more simply and do without anymore store bought things.
 I haven't shopped in a mall in a long, long time.
 When I do go into a store and see all the pretty trinkets that I used to ooh and ahh at, now almost give me a sick feeling.
 My mind goes to all the ones who don't even have enough food to eat and the thought of buying a trinket just doesn't feel right anymore.

-I'm not condeming those of you who do, please don't hear that!
+I am not condeming those who do, please don't hear that!
 It's just that the Lord has layed this on MY heart and He has shifted my desires and so I feel this is how I need to and want to be now. . .and it has been so freeing!

 I received a catalog from World Vision